bloomreach/spa-sdk/README.md

 ## Releasing

 The release process is a continuation of the above where a Jenkinspipeline would:

 1. Run the build pipeline and if successful
 2. Run `yarn bump someVersion` to update the versions in all package files
 3. Auto generate a changelog
 4. Commit these changes
 5. Attempt to publish the packages to the npm registry and if successful
 6. Set a tag `spa-sdk-someVersion` on the `main` branch
+7. If any of the above failed discard all changes
-7. Push the new tag to the Github mirror
+8. Push the new tag to the Github mirror

 If this pipeline is successful a dev would then manually create a release on Gitlab and Github with release notes.